aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Secondly, we examine more aspects of the interaction between client and server than merely average response time.
 Examining error responses and the conditions that lead to them gives valuable insight into mobile-specific situations likely to result in errors.

 Lastly, our examination of a single service provider, Landgate and WALIS's SLIP service, should produce practical and actionable recommendations to improve its suitability for mobile users.

+[ ] This is not the first work to study each of these aspects, as is evident in the related work section.
+It is the intersection of these that makes this work unique.

 ## References